 The Company has adopted a stock option plan which permits the Company to grant to directors, officers and consultants of the Company, non-transferable options to purchase common shares, provided that the number of common shares reserved for issuance will not exceed 10% of the issued and outstanding common shares and be exercisable for a period of up to five years from the date of grant.
-The number of common shares reserved for issuance to any individual director or officer cannot exceed 5% of the issued and outstanding common shares and the number of common shares reserved for issuance to any one consultant or individual conducting investor relations activities cannot exceed 2% of the issued and outstanding common shares.
+The number of common shares reserved for issuance to any individual director or officer cannot exceed 5% of the issued and outstanding consultant or individual conducting investor relations activities cannot exceed 2% of the issued and outstanding common shares.

-Stock option transactions and the number of stock options for the six months ended July 31, 2021 are summarized as follows:
+Stock option transactions and the number of stock options for the nine months ended October 31, 2021 are summarized as follows: